nimblecoincom/nimblecoinj/README.md

 NimblecoinJ
 ===========

-NimblecoinJ is the reference implementation for the cryptocurrency Nimblecoin See http://www.nimblecoin.com for more information
+NimblecoinJ is the reference implementation for the cryptocurrency Nimblecoin.

+See http://www.nimblecoin.com for more information

+---

 To get started, ensure you have the latest JDK installed, and download Maven from: